 Check Out the Parent Community Website!

 Have you had a chance to connect with other Upper School parents?
+While we had a fantastic first semester, the school year is half over and there are still many exciting upcoming activities that will offer you a chance to meet other parents, connect with faculty and support our students.
 Whether you’re looking to volunteer or wondering when the next Parent Community event is, you can now find it all on the Parent Community website.
-Please be sure to check it regularly for upcoming opportunities to contribute or volunteer such as the Fall Donut Day and holiday decorating.
+Please be sure to check it regularly for upcoming opportunities to contribute or volunteer.
 You also can follow us on Facebook @WAParentCommunity.

 Greetings Woodward Academy Community,

 January was a fantastic month filled with joy and preparation as Upper School student religious leaders planned events for another great year filled with holiday celebrations, interfaith immersion trips, prayer services, and religious panels.
 2019 is off to a wonderful start in Woodward religious life!

 Throughout the month of February, students in our community will observe the following: